birkheadc/ProjectsWebApi/README.md

 ```

 Curly brackets denote arbitrary strings, otherwise the string must be *exactly as written* for ASP.NET to map the JSON to the object correctly.
 Even the arbitrary strings, however, are hard-coded in the related Repository classes, so care should be taken to make sure they match.

+This application has no way of changing any tables that are already present.
+Therefore, when updating or making changes to the schemas, the relevant tables should be manually dropped from the mysql database.
+Failure to do so will likely result in the app crashing, because the tables will be in an unexpected format.

+(It would be nice to build a method for having the app reformat its tables on its own, but I felt this was unsafe, as there is the likelyhood of data being lost this way.)

 # Security